luisjba/docker-mcd-covid19-mx/README.md

 ```
 docker pull uisjba/mcd-covid19-mx
 ```

+### Quick usage

-To fast use this image, clone the project from github and run docker compose.
+For a quick usage of this image, clone the project from github and run docker compose.

 Donwload the repo
 ```